 Starting on 1 January 2021, UK businesses that process personal data of EU residents should consider:

 - Updating contracts governing EU–UK data transfers to incorporate standard contractual clauses (SCCs);

 - Identifying a lead supervisory authority in the EU;

 Will I still be able to employ EU citizens after Brexit?
-If so, what will be the procedure?

 Yes – but there are a series of considerations for employers of EU citizens from 1st January 2021.
 UK businesses wishing to employ EU, EEA (European Economic Area), and Swiss citizens in the UK will have to consider Right to Work checks, the EU Settlement Scheme, and the UK’s new immigration system.

 Employers’ approach to Right to Work checks will vary from 1st January 2021, depending on whether the citizen arrived in the UK before or after 1st January 2021.